Stonewall Jackson: Commemorations

 As an important element of the ideology of the "Lost Cause", Jackson has been commemorated in numerous ways, including with statues, currency, and postage.
 A poem penned during the war soon became a popular song, "Stonewall Jackson's Way".
 The Stonewall Brigade Band is still active today.

 West Virginia's Stonewall Jackson State Park is named in his honor.
 Nearby, at Stonewall Jackson's historical childhood home, his uncle's grist mill is the centerpiece of a historical site at the Jackson's Mill Center for Lifelong Learning and State 4-H Camp.
 The facility, located near Weston, serves as a special campus for West Virginia University and the WVU Extension Service.

-During a training exercise in Virginia by U.S. Marines in 1921, the Marine commander, General Smedley Butler was told by a local farmer that Stonewall Jackson's arm was buried nearby under a granite marker, to which Butler replied, "Bosh!
+During a training exercise in Virginia by U.S. Marines in 1921, the Marine commander, General Smedley Butler, was told by a local farmer that Stonewall Jackson's arm was buried nearby under a granite marker, to which Butler replied, "Bosh!
 I will take a squad of Marines and dig up that spot to prove you wrong!"
 Butler found the arm in a box under the marker.
 He later replaced the wooden box with a metal one, and reburied the arm.
-He left a plaque on the granite monument marking the burial place of Jackson's arm; the plaque is no longer on the marker but can be viewed at the Chancellorsville Battlefield visitor's center.
+He left a plaque on the granite monument marking the burial place of Jackson's arm; the plaque is no longer on the marker but can be viewed at the Chancellorsville Battlefield Visitor Center.

 Beginning in 1904 the Commonwealth of Virginia celebrated Jackson's birthday as a state holiday; the observance was eliminated, with Election Day as a replacement holiday, effective July 2020.

-Jackson is featured on the 1925 Stone Mountain Memorial half dollar.
+Jackson is featured on the 1925 Stone Mountain Memorial half-dollar.

 A Stonewall Jackson Monument was unveiled on October 11, 1919, in Richmond, Virginia.
 It was removed on July 1, 2020, during the 2020–2021 United States racial unrest.
-The removal was live-streamed by news outlets and onlookers.